odota/core/_posts/untracking.md

 {{{
-  "title": "Untracking, Or: How I Learned to Stop Tracking and Love Our Users", "tags": ["tech"],
+  "title": "How I Learned to Stop Tracking Everyone and Love Our Users", "tags": ["tech"],
   "date": "2-24-2015"
 }}}